ucsd-cse112-sp19/cse112-sp19-team10/README.md

 ## Known Issues
 - Browser tests on TestCafe/SauceLabs sometimes time out, usually with a **ETIMEOUT** or similor error.
 This causes Travis builds to fail and blocks pull requests on Github.
 Rerunning the build on Travis generally fixes this issue.
+- We are using Showroom, Mocha, and Chai for our unit testing.
+Unfortunately, this does not integrate well with CodeClimate's test coverage reporter.
+However, rest assured as we many have unit and browser tests and are confidently it covers a majority of cases.

 ### Change Log
 This project is set up to use [semantic-release](https://github.com/semantic-release/semantic-release#how-does-it-work) to generate a change log from the git commit messages.
 Please follow the format as outline in their [docs](https://github.com/semantic-release/semantic-release#how-does-it-work).
 However, it has not been fully tested or integrated to the master branch.
 You can read our implementation notes [here](https://drive.google.com/a/ucsd.edu/file/d/1U0ZaXYs-A14-t2VXM4h5-GqYuRQV9C5d/view?usp=sharing).